dicksonhk/minimal-p2p-buffer-protocol/README.md

 // Body structure after the 1-byte PacketType header: pub struct ListMsg {
-    pub limit: u16,           // (2 bytes) Maximum number of message IDs to return.
-                              // A limit of 0 is valid and will result in an empty list. pub from: u64,            // (8 bytes) Exclusive 'from' cursor. pub to: u64,              // (8 bytes) Exclusive 'to' cursor.
+    pub limit: u16,           // (2 bytes) Maximum number of message IDs to return. pub from: u64,            // (8 bytes) Exclusive 'from' cursor. pub to: u64,              // (8 bytes) Exclusive 'to' cursor.
 }